Become a Volunteer Puppy Raiser

 Volunteer Puppy Raiser FAQs

-Canine Companions for Independence® has been providing assistance dogs to people with disabilities since 1975.
-You can help us unite people with trained assistance dogs in a powerful program that leads to greater independence.
-Every assistance dog starts as a puppy that needs a loving home.
+Canine Companions has been providing service dogs to people with disabilities since 1975.
+You can help us unite people with trained service dogs in a powerful program that leads to greater independence.
+Every service dog starts as a puppy that needs a loving home.
 You can raise a dog and change a life.
-Volunteer puppy raising is an incredible way to help children and adults with disabilities live more independent lives.
+Volunteer puppy raising is an incredible way to help adults, children and veterans with disabilities as well as professionals working in a health care, visitation, criminal justice or education settings live more independent lives.

 Prison Puppy Raising Program